MGTheTrain/ml-ops-poc/README.md

 ---

-#### Jupyter notebooks, model training and model inference - Recognizing Digits with Kubeflow scenario
+#### Jupyter notebooks, model training and model inference

+Launch the [devcontainer](./.devcontainer/devcontainer.json) and retrieve the necessary kube config as displayed in the GitHub workflow step labeled with title [Download the ~/.kube/config](https://github.com/MGTheTrain/ml-ops-ftw/blob/3f5603fb986f0939be58b8f01b9e0121bde54e3b/.github/workflows/terraform.yml#L82)

+##### Recognizing Digits with Kubeflow scenario

 Proceed with steps 3 to 7 in the [README.md of the digits-recognizer-kubeflow submodule](https://github.com/flopach/digits-recognizer-kubeflow/tree/90c62557ceb8a808b855df8aeb88d26ccbbff97a) to establish a basic configuration designed to demonstrate both model training and model inference, focusing on the **Recognizing Digits with Kubeflow scenario**.

 ---

-#### Jupyter notebooks, model training and model inference - CNN architecture training considering pre-trained models for image classification AI applications
+##### CNN architecture training considering pre-trained models for image classification AI applications

 TBD